 While the term “shareable content” kind of refers to the overall ability of a viewer to share your content- aka whether or not you have a “share” button on your blog post, or allow people to share your social media posts, we’re more so talking about whether or not it is content that viewers will want to share.
 For example, let’s say you write a blog post on the 10 Trendiest Stocking Stuffers for 2020.
 Someone reads your blog, thinks it’s amazing, and shares it to their Facebook feed.
 Now all of their friends are aware your blog exists, and they may view it and share it with all of their friends as well.
 Something in your blog appealed to that original viewer and will (hopefully) continue to appeal to their friends and their friends’ friends.
 That’s what we mean by “shareable content”.

 Why you want shareable content

 Using the same example- you wrote your blog for a reason, right?
 You wanted as many people as possible to see your list of 10 Trendiest Stocking Stuffers of 2020.
 Maybe you’re an ecommerce business, and all of these stocking stuffers can be found on your website.
 The more people who read your blog, the more the likelihood that you’ll sell out of those stocking stuffers.
-Your own personal is network is only so big, and yes of course it can be expanded with advertising.
+Your own personal network is only so big, and yes of course it can be expanded with advertising.
 But other people sharing your blog?
 That’s *free* advertising.
-As soon as that blog post it shared to someone else’s network, your own network has grown by that many people.
+As soon as that blog post is shared to someone else’s network, your own network has grown by that many people.
 The more shares that blog post receives, the more your network grows exponentially.